ibm-cloud-docs/security-compliance/collector-ibm.md

 Before you begin, be sure that you're using a Pay-As-You-Go or Subscription [{{site.data.keyword.cloud_notm}} account](/docs/account?topic=account-account-getting-started) where you are the owner or have [full **Administrator** access](/docs/account?topic=account-assign-access-resources).
 To create a collector, you must also have the **Administrator** role access to the {{site.data.keyword.compliance_short}}.
 Be sure that you also have access to the [credentials](/docs/security-compliance?topic=security-compliance-credentials) that your collector needs to gather your resource configurations.

 A managed collector can support up to 400 resources per customer.
-If your organization has more resources, you can always create and install a [customer-managed collector](/docs/security-compliance?topic=security-compliance-customer-manual).
+If your organization has more resources, you can always [manually create and install a collector](/docs/security-compliance?topic=security-compliance-collector-manual).
 {: note}